microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 ---------------------------------------
 ## 1. Introduction

-You will us the Microshare® API to set up your interactions with the Microshare® Platform through requests.
-The API is where the data from your devices is interpreted and configured per your request and where we communivate with the Microshare® Platform.
-This guide will walk you through setting up the Postman Software to interact with the API and start operating with the Microshare® Platform.
+You will us the Microshare® API to set up your interactions with the Microshare® platform through requests.
+The API is where the data from your devices is interpreted and configured per your request and where we communicate with the Microshare® platform.
+This guide will walk you through setting up the Postman software to interact with the API and start operating with the Microshare® platform.

 ## 2. Get an API key